simple-registry/simple-registry/README.md

 In addition to those variables, some helper functions are available:
 - `now()`: Returns the current time in seconds since epoch (1st of January 1970).
 - `days(d)`: Returns the number of seconds in `d` days.
-- `matches("<regex-pattern>", image.tag)`: Matches a string against a string.
-The regex pattern is compiled on each call.
 - `top(s, collection, k)`: Check if `s` is among the top `k` elements of `collection`.

 ## Roadmap